iCliniq logo

 What Are Burning Eyes?

-Burning eyes is an irritation in the eyes causing a burning sensation.
+Burning eyes is an irritation that causes a burning sensation in the eyes.
 It is often associated with redness and watery eyes.
-The affected person would feel the heat in the eyes compared to the other body parts.
-There are several causes like weather conditions, allergies, or diseases like dry eyes.
-It can affect both the eyes or just one eye at a time.
+The affected person feels more heat in the eyes than in the other body parts.
+There are several causes, such as weather conditions, allergies, or diseases like dry eyes.
+It can affect both eyes or just one eye at a time.

 What Are the Various Causes and Symptoms of Burning Eyes?